xls2web/datasharing/README.md

 How to share data with a statistician
 ===========

+Here I'm adding some text just to make sure that I can save new versions of this file in a forked repo without any impact on origin.

 This is a guide for anyone who needs to share data with a statistician.
 The target audiences I have in mind are:

 * Scientific collaborators who need statisticians to analyze data for them